Muvon/yoda/README.md

 | --rev | Set custom revision to be deployed or rollback to | - |
 | --branch | What branch will be deployed. | master |
 | --args | Custom environment arguments that will be passed to 'yoda start' command on each remote server to be deployed | - |

+### yoda destroy
+Remove all created services by start command and all local images with volumes